-Buydown

-(Agency) retains the right, at any time following final acceptance of

-Line Items 1, 2, and 3, but prior to final payment, to buy down the outstanding TO payments without penalty by giving the Contractor 30 days prior written notice.
+(Agency) retains the right, at any time following final acceptance of Line Items 1, 2, and 3, but prior to final payment, to buy down the outstanding TO payments without penalty by giving the Contractor 30 days prior written notice.
 Upon such buydown, the Agency will pay to the Contractor the pro rata termination amount specified in the Payment and Termination Liability Schedule (Attachment 16).
 Payments will continue at the same level but the term of ECM financing will be shortened to reflect the amount of the buydown payments.
-Any such additional sums shall be used to reduce the outstanding Termination Amount, maintaining the payments and shortening the payback period.
+Any such additional sums shall be used to reduce the outstanding Termination Amount, maintaining the payment and Shortening the payback period.
 Each time an additional payment is made, the Payment and Termination Liability Schedule will be recalculated to show the new payback period.
 (Agency) acknowledges and agrees that the payment of such amounts are reasonable and allowable costs with respect to the TO.

-Pre-Acceptance Buyout
+F. Pre-Acceptance Buyout

-In the event that